Definition of BIM (Building Information Management)

 BIM is not everywhere

-All models representing a building are not BIM, for example those models that contain only visual 3D data but no object attributes, or those that allow changes to dimensions in one view but do not automatically reflect those changes in other views.
+All construction software models and drawings representing a building are not BIM, for example, those models that contain only visual 3D data but no object attributes, or those that allow changes to dimensions in one view but do not automatically reflect those changes in other views.
 These examples miss the above-mentioned data for supporting the construction, fabrication, and procurement.